apache/airflow/docs/apache-airflow/howto/upgrading-from-1-10/index.rst

 At this point, just follow the standard Airflow version upgrade process:

 * Make sure your Airflow meta database is backed up
-* Pause all the DAGs and make sure there is nothing actively running
+* Pause all the Dags and make sure there is nothing actively running

-  * The reason to pause DAGs is to make sure that nothing is actively being written to the database during the database upgrade which will follow in a later step.
+  * The reason to pause Dags is to make sure that nothing is actively being written to the database during the database upgrade which will follow in a later step.
-  * To be extra careful, it is best to have a database backup after the DAGs have been paused.
+  * To be extra careful, it is best to have a database backup after the Dags have been paused.

 * Install / upgrade the Airflow version to the 2.0 version of choice
 * Make sure to install the right providers